 The step in~\eqref{eq:acceptance-prop-single-move} is reversible by the congruence relation~\eqref{eq:congruence}, across the chain states.
 Moreover, \(\pi(T\given t)>0\).
 Therefore, we can always find a path of junction trees from any state of the chain to the single-clique junction tree.
 Since the state space of the chain is finite, it follows from irreducibility that this chain is ergodic.

-Computing the acceptance probability in~\eqref{eq:acceptance-prop-single-move}, while not requiring a modification of \(T\) in practice, still requires enumeration of the two state-dependent sets~\eqref{eq:nei-bound-clique-basic-no-cond}.
-Section~\ref{sec:jt-sampler} proposes an alternative junction tree sampler with a state-invariant proposal that only requires enumeration of a single partition set for every proposal.
+Computing the acceptance probability in~\eqref{eq:acceptance-prop-single-move}, although does not require a modification of \(T\) in practice, it still requires enumeration of the two state-dependent sets~\eqref{eq:nei-bound-clique-basic-no-cond}.
+Section~\ref{sec:jt-sampler} proposes an alternative junction tree sampler with a state-invariant proposal, that only requires enumeration of a single partition set for every proposal.